himanshuo/life-of-learning/articles/networking/lecture_6.md

 * data transfer

 SSH Tunneling (port forwarding) - creates secure tunnel between server and client.
 FTP can be run on top of ssh which allows ftp to indirectly talk to another ftp server via a secure shell tunnel.

+DNS (domain name service)
+* converts url to ip address
+* all information put on one server